By Gianluca Arbezzano, Site Reliability Engineer at InfluxDB, CNCF Ambassador

 During the talk Walter used Zipkin but they are both compatible with OpenTracing.
 If you use the right libraries you are able to switch between tracers transparently.

-This is how a trace is represented by Zipkin.
-You can see the last of all your services on the left and every spans generated across your distributed system.
 The length of each span describes how much time it took and from this visualisation we already have a good set of information and optimisation points:

 - How many services we are calling to solve the request.
 Are they too much?